Voretigene neparvovec: History

 It was developed by Spark Therapeutics and Children's Hospital of Philadelphia.

 It was granted orphan drug designation for Leber congenital amaurosis and retinitis pigmentosa.
 A biologics license application was submitted to the US Food and Drug Administration (FDA) in July 2017 with Priority Review.
 Phase III clinical trial results were published in August 2017.
 On 12 October 2017, a key advisory panel to the FDA, composed of 16 experts, unanimously recommended approval of the treatment.
-The FDA approved the drug on in December 2017.
+The FDA approved the drug in December 2017.
 With the approval, Spark Therapeutics received a pediatric disease priority review voucher.

+Society and culture

+Economics

 The first commercial sale of voretigene neparvovec, which was also the first sale of any gene therapy product in the United States, occurred in March 2018.
 The price of the treatment at the time was announced as being $425,000 per eye.